4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 **_JSON Web Service & Requests_**

-I eventually discovered the JSON Web Service was perfectly accessible so long as the HTTP requests were accompanied with valid authentication cookies for their respective ServiceNow instance.
-This lead to many of my tools and scripts being completely rewritten to utilize this method as much as possible.
+I eventually discovered ServiceNow's JSON Web Service was perfectly accessible so long as the HTTP requests were accompanied with valid authentication cookies imported from a browser, leading to major revisions to distributed tools.

 **_Selenium Webdriver & JSON Web Service Together_**